Overview of Compiler Phases

 Commands:

-• flang-new -fc1 -E src.f90 dumps the cooked character stream
+• flang -fc1 -E src.f90 dumps the cooked character stream

-• flang-new -fc1 -fdebug-dump-provenance src.f90 dumps provenance information
+• flang -fc1 -fdebug-dump-provenance src.f90 dumps provenance information

 Parsing